apache/kylin/website/docs/development/how_to_write_doc.md

    npm run start
    ```

    The homepage of this doc site `http://localhost:3000` shall automatically open in your default browser if no error occurs.
-Modify any MD or resource file in your local repository, the changes shall reflect immediately in the browser.
+Modify any MD or resource file in your local repository, and the changes shall reflect immediately in the browser.
 Very convenient for doc development.

-### How to create new document
+### How to create a new document

 #### Step 1: Create a new markdown file with metadata

-Create a new markdown file with any text editor, copy and paste following **Head Metadata Template** to the top your file.
+Create a new markdown file with any text editor, and copy and paste the following **Head Metadata Template** to the top of your file.
 After that, replace the variables like `${TITLE OF NEW DOC}` with actual values.

 ```
 ---